sylviamarja/PWA-BudgetTracker/README.md

 ## Description
 A simple budget tracker progressive web application that works offline and can be downloaded to your desktop or mobile device.

-View the deployed page at
+View the deployed page at or https://whispering-stream-68035.herokuapp.com/ deployed to Heroku

 ## Contents
 Usage